pyOpenSci/pyopensci.github.io/_tutorials/0-hatch-python-packaging.md

 ---
-title: "Add metadata using a pyproject.toml file to your Python package"
+title: "0.
+Get to know Hatch"
 excerpt: "
   Hatch is an end-to-end Python packaging and workflow tool.
 In this tutorial, you will install and learn how to configure Hatch for Python packaging."
 learning_objectives: